noaignite/create-ignite-app/README.md

 ## Other good to knows

-### Component API design approach

-1. Using the `children` prop is the idiomatic way to do composition with React.
-2. Sometimes we only need limited child composition, for instance when we don't need to allow child order permutations.
-In this case, providing explicit props makes the implementation simpler and more performant; for example, a `Tab` component could take an `icon` and a `label` prop.
-3. API consistency matters.

-Read more about MUI's component [API design approach](https://mui.com/guides/api/).

 ### Favicons

 Generate favicons on [favicon.io](https://favicon.io/) and replace the files under `public`.

 ### Fonts

 Add font files to `public/fonts` and import them under `src/components/internal/MuiCssBaseline.js`.
 For font preloading add them to `src/pages/_document.js`.
-We only preload .woff2 files as it's supported by all browsers other than IE11, and adding the media-query wizardry for that doesn't feel worthy of 2020.
+We only preload .woff2 files as it's supported by all browsers other than IE11, and adding the media-query wizardry for that doesn't feel worthy of today.
 Do note that the crossOrigin attribute may need to change if you're using a different domain for CDN, or loading the font from somewhere else.

-## License

-This project is licensed under the terms of the [MIT license](/LICENSE).